 WELCOME TO WLA WEDNESDAY

-August 19, 2020
+August 26, 2020

-On this day: In 1994, The search engine company Google Inc. raised \$1.66 billion in its initial public offering; in an unusual move, the shares were sold in a public auction intended to put the average investor on an equal footing with financial industry professionals.
+On this day: In 1968, The Beatles single "Hey Jude" was released.
+The mega-hit would go on to become Billboard Song of the Year in 1968 and was named Billboard's 10th Biggest Song of All time in 2013.

 In the Issue

 - 1. Making Headlines

 - 2. Look Who's Hiring

 - 3. News & Notes

 - 4. Conference Communiqué

 - 5. The Learning Curve

 MAKING HEADLINES

-LAST DAY for WLA Leadership Nominations!

-Are you looking for leadership experience to help with your career?
-Need a reason to meet new library people and expand your network?
-Want to give back to Washington's library communities?
-WLA wants you!
-Election nominations are open for all vacant 2020 WLA leadership positions.
-If you have questions about any position, you may contact the WLA Office, or go to the current Board, Division, or Section roster to find contact information for the person that currently fills the position, or to whom the position reports.
-Please note that WLA Committee Chairs are appointed by the Board President and do not need to go through this election process.
-2020 Elections Timeline June 17 - nominations open (may nominate self or others) Aug 19 - nominations deadline Aug 26-Sept 23 - online elections are open to all WLA members Sept 24 - winners notified Sept 30 - winners announced in WLA Wednesday newsletter Jan 1 - new leadership terms begin Friday Feedback: School and Public Librarian Forum Friday, August 21, 2020 at 11:00 am

-Join WLA's School Library Division and CAYAS Section for another Friday Forum.
-We invite school and public librarians to come talk about collaborative programming for the upcoming school year!
-What kind of collaborative programming is most needed or wanted?
-Join other school and public librarians to talk about your concerns and how we may support one another as the school year approaches!
-When: Friday, August 21, 2020, 11:00 am-12:00 pm Where: Online Registration is limited to 100, so register early!
+WLA ELECTIONS ARE OPEN!

+Current WLA members, please take a moment to vote for our 2021 Board, Division, and Section leadership!
+Voting is open August 26-September 23, 2020.

+Step 1: Read through the candidate statements.

+Step 2: Vote using our online ballot.

+To access the voting form, you will need to log in to your WLA account.
+All current WLA members may vote for WLA Board positions, and ballots for WLA Divisions and Sections are restricted to current members of those groups.

+Winners will be announced September 30 in the WLA Wednesday newsletter, and incoming and outgoing leadership will be recognized at the Awards Lunch on October 8 during the virtual 2020 WLA Conference.
+The new elected terms will begin January 1, 2021.

+If you have questions or trouble logging in, please contact the WLA office.

-Registration: https://loom.ly/EbZHcp0 Do you have specific questions about collaborative programming?
-Fill out this google form: https://forms.gle/LK4Dn9gPYAHfgWxx8 #WLA2020 Preconference Webinar Series During the month of September, we're offering a series of Preconference Webinars as we ramp up to #WLA2020: - Redefining Our Role: A Case for Social Services in the Library - It's 2020.
-Do You Know Where Your Data Is? - Transforming Teen Services with Connected Learning - Evolving Your Libraries' Service for Job Seekers & Small Business - Creating Clear & Proactive Harassment Training for Your Library Registration opens Friday, August 21, and is separate from conference registration.
+#WLA2020 Preconference Webinar Series

+During the month of September, we're offering a series of Preconference Webinars as we ramp up to #WLA2020:

+- Redefining Our Role: A Case for Social Services in the Library - It's 2020.
+Do You Know Where Your Data Is? - Transforming Teen Services with Connected Learning

+- Evolving Your Libraries' Service for Job Seekers & Small Business - Creating Clear & Proactive Harassment Training for Your Library

+Registration is separate from conference registration.
 You can register for individual webinars separately or purchase access to the entire series.
 Two webinars are grant-funded and free to attend.

+North Central Regional Library is now NCW Libraries!

+This name change is an important part of their ongoing efforts to best serve the communities of North Central Washington.
+They believe the new name more accurately reflects the geographic area they serve and conveys that they operate many libraries throughout that region.

-LOOK WHO'S HIRING CONFERENCE COMMUNIQUE The Office of the Secretary of State is seeking a State Librarian.
+LOOK WHO'S HIRING

+The Office of the Secretary of State is seeking a State Librarian.

 The University of Washington Tacoma is seeking an Associate Librarian.
 The position is open until October 2.

-Telecommute Opportunity: Hosting Solutions and Library Consulting (hslc.org)currently seeking a Digitization Specialist.
+Telecommute Opportunity: Hosting Solutions and Library Consulting (hslc.org) currently seeking a Digitization Specialist.

 North Central Regional Library is seeking a Branch Operations Director, and a Deputy Director.
 The positions are open until filled.

 If your institution has a posting for libraries in the WLA community you would like to submit, please email info@wla.org and indicate "For WLA Wednesday" in the subject line.

+CONFERENCE COMMUNIQUE

-The Pacific Northwest Library Association (PNLA) lists job openings frequently.
-You can also browse WLA institutional members' postings here.
+The Pacific Northwest Library

+Association (PNLA) lists job openings

+frequently.
+You can also browse WLA

+institutional members' postings here.